stanulilic/stanleyulili.com-old/_posts/2019-08-22-solution-to-running-scripts-is-disabled-on-this-system-error-on-powershell.md

  ![execution policy change](/assets/images/posts/2019-08-22-running-scripts-is-disabled-on-this-system-powershell/execution-policy-change.jpg)

-**Step 4**: Close the Powershell admin window and  go back to your Powershell Window where you got the error and **run the commmand again**(the one that gave the error).
+**Step 4**: Close the Powershell admin window and  go back to your Powershell Window where you got the error and **run the commmand again**.

  ![virtualenv works](/assets/images/posts/2019-08-22-running-scripts-is-disabled-on-this-system-powershell/virtualenv-works.jpg)